Darien Butler: Professional career

+Las Vegas Raiders

 Butler signed with the Las Vegas Raiders as an undrafted free agent on May 12, 2022.
 He made the Raiders' initial 53-man roster out of training camp.

-On August 22, 2023, Butler was placed on injured reserve.
+On August 22, 2023, Butler was placed on injured reserve due to an undisclosed injury.
 Butler was waived on July 29, 2024, following a failed physical.

+Edmonton Elks

+On May 11, 2025, Butler signed with the Edmonton Elks of the Canadian Football League.
+He was placed on the suspended list on May 23, and did not appear for the team during the preseason.
+Butler was released by the Elks on August 13.

+Orlando Storm

+On January 14, 2026, Butler was selected by the Orlando Storm in the 2026 UFL Draft.